 Recently, the building has undergone a number of renovations to improve the living quality for players and coaches.
 An administrative building, cafeteria, and recreation hall are also on the facility.
 Campers train and live at Tiger Town staying in the Tiger Town Dorms, located on site!

-Head Coach Jason Beck came to Southeastern in August 2004 and will enter his tenth season as the head coach of the Southeastern baseball program in the fall of 2013.
+Head Coach Jason Beck came to Southeastern in August 2004 and in his tenth season as the head coach of the Southeastern baseball program.

 The 2011 season was truly historic for Beck and the Fire.
 Beck won his 400th career game when Billy Glessner hit a walk-off RBI single versus Edward Waters College, on February 19th, in Lakeland.

 "Four hundred means a lot, I mean that is a lot of games," said Beck reflecting on the milestone.
 "I have definitely had a lot of great players and great coaches around me, as coaches we do not get on the field, the players and coaches helped me get here."